Samsung Galaxy Watch 6 rumoured to feature curved glass design

 Samsung looks to be returning to a curved glass design for its upcoming Galaxy Watch, according to a well-known leaker.

-The prolific leaker, Ice Universe, tweeted that the Galaxy Watch 6 will return to a curved glass design.
-However, Ice Universe states that there isn’t “much other” information about the watch’s design.
+Prolific leaker, Ice Universe, recently tweeted that the Galaxy Watch 6 will return to a curved glass design.
+However, they also state that there isn’t “much other” information available about the upcoming watch’s design.

 Samsung Galaxy Watch 6 has returned to the curved glass design.
 From now on, it is known that the glass is not flat and there is not much other information.